maseno/data-metadata-iso/adiwg-iso/README.md

 #/adiwg-iso

-This directory contains files documenting the ADIwg ISO XML metadata standard.
+This directory contains files documenting the ADIwg ISO XML metadata standard for data.